 Sounds impossible?
 Ottawa did it, transforming their outer commuter rail lines into trains that arrive every 15 minutes, for a total cost of $16 million.
 In Munich, Germany, the underground metro system is even smaller than Washington DC’s.
 However, an extensive network of commuter rail—the so-called S-Bahn—rides all day every 20 minutes, offering a cheap and viable option to travel between suburbs.

 Ultimately, the suburban American model makes it impractical to build a Hong Kong replica, urban-centred subway network.
 However, commuter rails are widely underused across the country.
-If remodeled, these train tracks can link suburban Americans to not only cities, but also other suburbs.
+If remodelled, these train tracks can link suburban Americans to not only cities, but also other suburbs.

 You might also like: The ’15-Minute City’ Model: Encouraging Sustainable Cities